Azure/autorest/docs/extensions/readme.md

 - [x-ms-azure-resource](#x-ms-azure-resource) - indicates that the [Definition Schema Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) is a resource as defined by the [Resource Manager API](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx)
 - [x-ms-request-id](#x-ms-request-id) - allows to overwrite the request id header name
 - [x-ms-client-request-id](#x-ms-client-request-id) - allows to overwrite the client request id header name
+- [x-ms-arm-id-details](#x-ms-arm-id-details) - indicates the allowed resources that can be referred to by an `arm-id` formatted string field.

 ### Metadata extensions